Praytic/youtd2/.github/CONTRIBUTING.md

 For the last one, you will need to download the Godot editor and obtain assets.
 Read below to find out how to obtain assets.

-## Assets

-Follow this link to the assets folder: [link](https://drive.google.com/drive/folders/1U4wTjBu2qo1cInH3IAowsFC5yq56V5uQ?usp=sharing)

-Open this link and then follow these steps:
+## Editing the game in the Godot editor

+First, obtain necessary files:

-1. Download the whole folder.
+1. Download Godot editor *version 4.3* from the [Godot website](https://godotengine.org).
-2. Copy the contents of the downloaded folder.
+2. Clone the game repository using Git.
+3. Download assets folder from this [Google Drive folder](https://drive.google.com/drive/folders/1U4wTjBu2qo1cInH3IAowsFC5yq56V5uQ?usp=sharing).
-3. Paste into 'assets' folder in the game repo.
+4. Copy and paste downloaded assets into 'assets' folder in the game repository.
-4. You should see a popup asking whether you want to replace the files - press "Yes".
+5. You will see a popup asking whether you want to replace some files - press "Yes".

+Then, follow these steps to correctly import assets into Godot editor:

+1. Open the game project in the Godot editor.
+2. Wait for Godot editor to import assets.
+Open the "Output" window to confirm that the process is finished.
+There will be some errors - that's expected.
+3. Press Ctrl-S to save changes.
+4. Close Godot editor
+5. Open a terminal with Git and run this command: $ git status.
+You should see that some files were modified (by Godot editor).
+6. Run this command: $ git restore
-5. Open the Godot editor and make sure that all of the assets were loaded correctly.
+7. Open the game project in the Godot editor again.
+8. Wait for Godot editor to import assets.
+This time, there should be no errors.
+9. Run this command again: $ git status.
+There should be no local changes if steps were followed correctly.

-Note that public version of assets contains censored versions of item icons, tower icons and tower sprites.
+Note: Public version of assets contains censored versions of item icons, tower icons and tower sprites.
 Such assets will look like they are a solid "blue" color.

-## Running the game in editor

-After you've obtained the Godot editor and assets you can start the editor and try to run the game.

-Note that the topic of how to use Godot editor is out of scope of this document.
-Godot documentation and tutorials are available online.

 ## Copyright / Contributor License Agreement
 Any code you submit will become part of the repository and be distributed under the YouTD2 license.
 By submitting code to the project you agree that the code is your work and you can give it to the project.